mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 fleets within the Consulate.

-The biggest difference between the Consular and Imperial Navy is that a good percentage of the former’s ships are occupied with exploration duties, which in the Imperium would be the province of the Scout Service.
+The biggest difference between the Consular and Imperial Navy is that a good percentage of the former's ships are occupied with exploration duties, which in the Imperium would be the province of the Scout Service.
 Some Zhodani ships are dedicated exploration vessels